Best Linktree Examples to Help Convert Your Social Media Followers

 Having a central hub on your Instagram that links to your website, service and product offerings, blog posts, videos, and more will help nurture brand awareness and guide your followers down the funnel.

-A favorite among freelancers and small businesses, Linktree makes it easy to direct followers to an all-in-one center to browse your latest posts.
+Linktree is a favorite among freelancers and small businesses as it makes it easy to direct followers to an all-in-one center where they can browse your latest posts.
 Since Linktree has graduated from a functional solution to a comprehensive branding opportunity, we’ve compiled some must-haves your business should utilize to help boost traffic to your site and conversions.
 We also include some of our favorite examples to inspire you.
-Don't forget to download our guide on social media best practices for more tips and tricks!

 Like many modern social media channels, Linktree caters to our desire for visually appealing UX (user experience) and aesthetic.
 Choosing a gorgeous template and an on-brand color palette will give your business an instant facelift without much legwork.